-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED MARCH 31, 2021
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2021

-The following management's discussion and analysis ("MD&A") of financial results is dated May 26 2021 and reviews the business of BacTech Environmental Corporation (the "Company" or "BacTech"), for the three months ended March 31, 2021, and should be read in conjunction with the accompanying condensed interim consolidated financial statements and related notes for the three months ended March 31, 2021, as well as the audited annual financial statements for the year ended December 31, 2020 and related notes and MD&A. This MD&A and the accompanying condensed interim consolidated financial statements and related notes for the three months ended March 31, 2021 have been reviewed by the Company's Audit Committee and approved by the Company's Board of Directors.
+The following management's discussion and analysis ("MD&A") of financial results is dated May 2, 2022 and reviews the business of BacTech Environmental Corporation (the "Company" or "BacTech"), for the year ended December 31, 2021, and should be read in conjunction with the accompanying annual consolidated financial statements and related notes for the year ended December 31, 2021.
+This MD&A and the accompanying annual consolidated financial statements and related notes for the year ended December 31, 2021 have been reviewed by the Company's Audit Committee and approved by the Company's Board of Directors.

 This MD&A contains certain forward-looking statements, such as statements regarding potential mineralization, resources and research results, and future plans and objectives of the Company, that are subject to various risks and uncertainties.
 There can be no assurance that such statements will prove to be accurate, and actual results and future events could differ materially from those anticipated in such statements.
 Readers are cautioned not to place undue reliance on these forward-looking statements.
-Forward-looking statements contained herein are made as of the date of this MD&A and the Company disclaims, other than as required by law, any obligation to update any forward-looking statements whether as a result of new information, results, future events, circumstances, or if management's estimates or opinions should change, or otherwise.
+Forward-looking statements contained herein are made as of the date of this MD&A and the Company disclaims, other than as required by law, any obligation to update any forward-looking statements whether because of new information, results, future events, circumstances, or if management's estimates or opinions should change, or otherwise.